nrealprojects/NrealDocs/Documentation/Develop/Observer View.md

 ### Coordinate Alignment

-See `UpdateWorldOrigin.cs` , located in `Assets > NRKernal > Scripts > Utility `  You can use UpdateWorldOrigin to align the coordinate of your detected image as below:
+See `UpdateWorldOrigin.cs` , located in `Assets > NRSDK > Scripts > Utility `  You can use UpdateWorldOrigin to align the coordinate of your detected image as below:
  ~~~c#
    UpdateWorldOrigin.ResetWorldOrigin(position, rotation);
 ~~~